wp-plugins/gourl-bbpress-premium-membership-bitcoin-payments/readme.txt

 == Description ==

-This simple plugin will add Premium Membership Mode to bbPress Forum.
-You can mark some topics on your forum as Premium and can easily monetise your forum with Bitcoins.
+It will add Premium Membership Mode/Subscriptions to your bbPress Forum.
+You can mark some topics on your forum as Premium and can easily monetise your forum with Bitcoins/Altcoins (internet currency).
 Pay to read bbPress Premium Topics and Replies, Pay to add new replies to the topic, Pay to create new topics on bbPress.

 bbPress Premium Membership Features -